Category:

 Heat Map Visualization Advantages

 While attempting to create a heat map, one immediately begins to understand the invaluable data analysis that becomes possible.
-Their capacity to communicate enormous amounts of info clearly and quickly, without much need for explanation is potentially the heat map’s greatest asset.
+A heat map data visualization has the capacity to communicate enormous amounts of information clearly and quickly, without much need for explanation, which is potentially the heat map’s greatest asset.

 Heatmaps have several benefits: